 A course of antihistamine eye drops, such as Otrivine, is best if your hay fever has set in.

 Don’t rub your eyes

 Don’t touch or rub your eyes.
-As tempting as it is, this encourages more histamine, which equals more itching, more redness and more discharge.
+As tempting as it is, this encourages more histamine, which equals more itching, redness or discharge.

 Take oral antihistamines

-Taking oral antihistamines can help your symptoms along with other hayfever symptoms, like congestion and sneezing.
+Taking oral antihistamines can help your hay fever symptoms, from watery or itchy eyes to congestion and sneezing.
 Oral antihistamines can make our eyes feel dry, so you may also want to use dry eye drops whilst taking these.
 Speak to your Optometrist or Pharmacist for more advice.